JamisonHubbard/fibonacci/README.md

 * An asynchronous Node.js worker process for calculating numbers

 > [!NOTE]
 > This is an incredibly contrived and over-complicated implementation of this use case.
-I have created this project primarily as a learning tool for Docker and containerization.
+I have created this project primarily as a teaching tool for Docker and containerization.

 ## Get Started